 A. To dispose of Used Oil complete the Chemical and Hazardous Waste Disposal Form.
 Instructions are provided.

-Note: Facilities and Service Employees - Used Oil collection is at Roads and Grounds in the Used Oil tank as well as some sites have drums specifically setup for Used Oil.
+Note: Facilities and Service Employees - Used Oil collection at some sites have drums specifically setup for Used Oil.

 - B. Upon receiving the request form, EHS will schedule a pickup of the used oil. - C. Incorrectly labeled containers may not be accepted for disposal, without additional information. - D. Container must always be securely closed to prevent any leaks during handling. - E. During pickup, containers may not be removed if above conditions are not met or additional hazards exist. - F. All offsite shipments shall be managed by EHS, unless prior, written authorization has been obtained.
 Employees initiating shipments must mail all original documentation to EHS, PO Box 6551, Morgantown, WV 26506-6551. - G. Used Oil shall never be given to anyone outside WVU for fuels blending, use, reuse, heating, or any other purpose.